-3013 Religious Myths, Symbols, and Rites: lecture and seminar 3 hours, R. Ravindra.
-Prerequisite: At least one of 2002, 2011, 2013; or permission of the instructor.
-Myths, symbols and rites have been among the major vehicles of spiritual truths and psychological insights in all religions.
-After a general discussion of the nature of symbolic understanding, the focus is on the major myths and symbols associated with the lives and activities of Krishna, Shiva, Gautama Buddha and Jesus Christ, including the cross, the portrait of the Buddha and the dance of Shiva.
+3015A/B Myths, Symbols and Rites: lecture and seminar 3 hours, R. Ravindra.
+Prerequisite: A class in Comparative Religion or permission of the instructor.
+Myths, symbols, and rites have been among the major vehicles of spiritual truths and psychological insights in all religions.
+After a general discussion of the nature of symbolic and mythic understanding, the focus is on some of the major myths and symbols associated with the lives and teachings of Krishna, Shiva, Gautama Buddha and Jesus Christ.

 3531 Mystical Consciousness and Modern Science: seminar 2 hours, R. Ravindra.
 Prerequisite: A class in Comparative Religion or in Science (preferably both).
 Yoga, Zen, Prayer of the Heart, Sufism and other spiritual disciplines have gathered an enormous amount of experiential and theoretical material about human consciousness and its many levels, from the ordinary to the mystical and cosmic.
 The first term is devoted to understanding many levels of human consciousness based on these disciplines.
-The second term is devoted to a critical examination of mystical consciousness'in the light of modern scientific discoveries, and of the fundamental presuppositions of modern science in the light of the universal experience and knowledge of the many levels of consciousness.
+The second term is devoted to a critical examination of mystical consciousness in the light of modern scientific discoveries, and of the fundamental presuppositions of modern science in the light of the universal experience and knowledge of the many levels of consciousness.

-3502A/B The Rise of Modern Science: lecture/tutorials 3 hours, J. Farley (Biology) and R. Ravindra (Physics).
-The modern world has been fundamentally altered by science and technology.
+3502A/B The Rise of Modern Science: lecture/tutorials 3 hours, J. Farley (Biology) and R. Ravindra (Comparative Religion/Physics) The modern world has been fundamentally altered by science and technology.
 In what ways?
 How has this come to be?
-This class, designed for students in the arts as well as the sciences, examines these questions by looking at the origins of modern science in the 16th and 17th centuries, its growing popularity in the 18th century, and the rise of the scientific profession and science based industry in the 19th and 20th centuries.
+This class, designed for students in the arts as well as the sciences, examines these questions by looking at the origins of modern science in the 16th and 17th centuries, its growing popularity in the 18th century, and the rise of the scientific profession and science-based industry in the 19th and 20th centuries.